Have you ever wondered why some people experience a successful and satisfying life while others just seem destined for poverty and misery?

 Norman Borlaug’s work may have ‘saved’ millions from starvation, but the alleged productivity of the Green Revolution was illusory.

-What we now know is that the use chemical fertilisers, synthetic herbicides and pesticides – and mechanised farming – turned out to be at the expense of the environment – to the point where the continued existence of humanity hangs in the balance unless we are able to find new ways to source nutrition.
+What we now know is that the use of chemical fertilisers, synthetic herbicides and pesticides – and mechanised farming – turned out to be at the expense of the environment – to the point where the continued existence of humanity hangs in the balance unless we are able to find new ways to source nutrition.

 The threat of starvation was never resolved; it was simply postponed.